openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/21_TS_compatibility.rst

 .. meta:
     frontend_status: Partly

-*Implementaion signature* is considered as an accesible entity.
+*Implementaion signature* is considered as an accessible entity.
 The following code is valid in |LANG| (while it causes a compile-time error in |TS|):

 .. code-block-meta: